ardiloot/wheel-of-fortune/hw/electrical/README.md

 ## Backlight LEDs

-A long led strip attached to the side of the backplate:
+A long led strip attached to the side of the backplate.
-* Model: `WS2812 5V`
-* Number of LEDs: 133
-* LEDs per meter: 60

 As LED strip can draw considerable amount of current (6.7 A), it is advised to power the LED strip form two distinct points (e.g. 1/4 and 3/4).
 Thick wires should be used (0.75 mm<sup>2</sup>).
 It is easiest to just solder power wires to the LED strip, but use of connectors is also possible if needed.